 - claims resulting from the insured's use of unproven or illegal software;

 - claims resulting from the failure of the cloud or other utilities or external services;

 - losses recoverable under another insurance policy.

 Cyber insurance policies will generally purport to exclude physical losses and, increasingly, property policies will also seek to exclude cyber-related incidents.
 However, there are instances where policies will not explicitly include or exclude cyber-related losses (known as 'silent' or 'non-affirmative' cyber cover).
+The High Court's decision that cryptocurrencies are 'property' for legal purposes8 has added a further level of complexity to this issue.
 The question of whether a non-cyber policy would respond to cyber losses is untested and will turn on the construction of the specific policy wording.

 Silent cyber is best illustrated with examples:

 - A computer is hacked and compromised in such a way that leads to it overheating, causing fire damage to the insured's and a third party's property.
 In this situation, which of the insured's policies should respond (property, liability or cyber)?